dropkick/dropkick/README.md

 - ⚡ Fun fact: ...
 -->

-# 👋 Hi there, I'm <a href="https://jasonduerr.info" rel="noreferrer">Jason</a>
+## 👋 Hi there, I'm <a rel="me" href="https://jduerr.com" rel="noreferrer">Jason</a>

-## A graphic designer, UX designer, and web developer...in no particular order.
+### A graphic designer, UX designer, and web developer.
 My experience and skillset make a weird and lumpy Venn diagram.

 <p>I’ve been building things for the web most of the time people have been doing that.
 The ever-evolving nature of the web suits my love of collaboration, continuous learning,  adaptation, and invention.<sup id="a1"><a href="#f1">1</a></sup></p>